nmrf/sadata-user-manual/src/howto/reporting-and-follow-up.md

 ### **Reporting as an Indicator Owner**

-Each indicator in the Implementation Plan is assigned to an [Indicator Manager](../members/user-roles.md) who is responsible for uploading the relevant information, either as a once off or on a regular basis.
+Each indicator in the Implementation Plan is assigned to an Indicator Manager ([see 4.1. for user roles and responsibilities](../members/user-roles.md)) who is responsible for uploading the relevant information, either as a once off or on a regular basis.
 That Indicator Manager will receive an automated email when the information is due.

 ![](../assets/Email_reminder.png)